 According to the Diary of Consumer Payment Choice, consumers use cash only 26% of the time when making a purchase.
 The data also shows that cash usage decreased by one payment per month.
 All this is to say that, generally, people are using cash a lot less.

-So that begs the question, should we even be using cash in 2021?
+So that begs the question, should we even be using cash current day?
 I think there was a time and a place for it, but overall, you have far more security with a credit or debit card, and nearly all places accept those forms of payment anyway.

 In the rare circumstance that a vendor does not accept a card, it’s probably smart to carry a small amount of cash in your wallet.
 And as you can see throughout this article, there are plenty of ways to get that cash without paying a fee.